carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 - "How to compute raster statistics on different zones delineated by a vector data?"
 objectives:
 - "Extract zones from the vector dataset"
-- "Convert vector zones to raster using rasterize"
+- "Convert vector data to raster"
 - "Calculate raster statistics over zones"
 keypoints:
 - "Zones can be extracted by attribute columns of a vector dataset"
-- "Zones can be vectorized using `rasterio.features.rasterize`"
+- "Zones can be rasterized using `rasterio.features.rasterize`"
 - "Calculate zonal statistics with `xrspatial.zonal_stats` over the rasterized zones."

 ---